v Chamber Music Conference - Faculty Biographies

 CATALIN DIMA

-Hailed as a pianist that displays “an expressive and unleashed interpretation, transcending all the technical challenges of the score…a gift to the audience” (Romanian Music Radio), Catalin Dima has established himself as one of the leading artists of his generation.
-He performed in acclaimed venues including the Weill Recital Hall at Carnegie Hall (NYC), the Klavierhaus (NYC), the Romanian Cultural Institute (NYC), the International House (NYC and Washington D.C.), the Romanian Embassy (Washington D.C.), the Cosmos Club (Washington D.C.), the Preston Bradley Hall (Chicago), the Norwegian Academy of Music (Oslo, Norway), the Romanian Athenaeum (Bucharest, Romania), the Thalia Concert Hall (Sibiu, Romania), the Mihail Jora Philharmonic Hall (Bacau, Romania), the Oltenia Philharmonic Hall (Craiova, Romania), and the Pitesti Philharmonic Hall (Pitesti, Romania).
+Hailed as a pianist that displays an expressive and unleashed interpretation, transcending all the technical challenges of the score…a gift to the audience (Romanian Music Radio), Catalin Dima has established himself as one of the leading artists of his generation.
+He performed in acclaimed venues including the Weill Recital Hall at Carnegie Hall (NYC), the Klavierhaus (NYC), the Tamagawa Academy (Tokyo), the Preston Bradley Hall (Chicago), the Romanian Embassy (Washington D.C.), the Cosmos Club (Washington D.C), and the Romanian Athenaeum (Bucharest, Romania).

-His engagements with orchestras include concerts with the George Enescu Philharmonic Orchestra (Bucharest), the Pitesti Philharmonic Orchestra (Pitesti), the Washington Sinfonietta (Washington D.C.), the Shenandoah Conservatory Symphony Orchestra (Winchester, VA), and the Symphonic Winds (SOSU).
+His engagements with orchestras include concerts with the George Enescu Philharmonic Orchestra (Romania), the Pitesti Philharmonic Orchestra (Romania), the Washington Sinfonietta (Washington D.C.), the Shenandoah Conservatory Symphony Orchestra (Winchester, VA), and the Symphonic Winds (SOSU).

 JAMES GOLDSWORTHY